 Amazon, Netflix, Pandora, and Spotify are famous for their use of algorithms to determine customer preferences and serve up recommendations for songs, movies, and products.
-Uber and Lyft have built an ever-changing, at-scale solution to the traveling salesman problem that all CS101 students know and love.
+Uber has built an ever-changing, at-scale solution to the traveling salesman problem that all CS101 students know and love.
 And Buzzfeed is in the process of disrupting 150 years of journalism on the back of social sharing, native advertising, and analytics.

 This article examines how eleven different high-growth technology companies use data to power their businesses by reading what they themselves have written.
 It has become a recent trend for companies looking to attract top-tier engineering talent to write behind-the-scenes blog posts on various technical topics, and posts on data infrastructure in particular are de rigeur.
 The eleven companies included in this article are as follows:

 These posts are all “success-biased”—no one has chosen to write about their data infrastructure screw ups—but they contain many useful insights from some of the smartest people commercializing this type of technology today.
 What follows is the most interesting trends when looking at the group as a whole.

 Each of these companies is building an infrastructure primarily to support either business analytics or delivery of data-enabled product features.

 Delivery of data-enabled product features.Frequently, data infrastructure is used to power product features.
 Braintree uses its data infrastructure to deliver real-time fraud detection.
 Pinterest uses its data infrastructure to deliver analytics to its advertisers.
 Netflix and Spotify famously use their data infrastructures to power content recommendation algorithms.